stealjs/steal/docs/config-bundle.md

 @option {Glob}

-A string representing a glob pattern that match module names For example:
+A string representing a glob pattern that match module names. see options and features on [npm globby](https://github.com/sindresorhus/globby)

+For example:

 ```